maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 To create this app, we will use the [MaidSafe.SafeApp](https://www.nuget.org/packages/MaidSafe.SafeApp/) NuGet package which exposes the SAFE APIs to connect and interact with the SAFE Network.

-Download working example code for from [here](https://github.com/maidsafe/safe-getting-started-dotnet/SafeDesktopExample).
-Follow the steps described in this tutorial to create an app for SAFE Network.
+Download the working example code [here](https://github.com/maidsafe/safe-getting-started-dotnet/SafeDesktopExample) or follow the steps described in this tutorial to create an app for SAFE Network.

 ## Pre-requisites

 Before we start working on our first SAFE app, make sure you have the following tools installed to be able to follow this tutorial:

-- **Visual Studio**: You need visual studio to compile and run your app.
-Follow the instructions [here](https://visualstudio.microsoft.com/) to download and install the visual studio for your Operating System. .Net Framework and .Net Core SDKs are installed automatically while installing visual studio.
+- **Visual Studio**: You need Visual Studio to compile and run your app.
+Follow the instructions [here](https://visualstudio.microsoft.com/) to download and install the Visual Studio for your operating system. .Net Framework and .Net Core SDKs are installed automatically while installing Visual Studio.

 ## Install SAFE Browser

-Since the application will be authenticated with the Authenticator to get the credentials needed to connect to the SAFE Network, we first need to have an instance of the Safe Browser installed.
+Since the application will be authenticated with the Authenticator to get the credentials needed to connect to the SAFE Network, we first need to have an instance of the SAFE Browser installed.

 You can find the links to download the SAFE Browser package from the [SAFE Browser GitHub releases](https://github.com/maidsafe/safe_browser/releases).
 It's always recommended to use the latest available version.